 What is polluted runoff?

 Rainwater and snowmelt that flow across roads, parking lots, rooftops, and other impervious surfaces can pick up harmful pollutants; such as heavy metals, oil, pesticides, and sediment.
 Ultimately, this polluted runoff is washed into our Ocean, lakes, rivers, and streams.
 Polluted runoff is one of the leading causes of pollution to our waters; degrading drinking water quality, killing fish and wildlife, and closing our beaches.
-According to a recent report, polluted runoff was the leading cause of beach closures in Connecticut and New York in 2010, causing 66% and 63% of closures, respectively.
+According to the National Resources Defense Council, polluted runoff was the leading cause of beach closures in Connecticut and New York in 2010, causing 66% and 63% of closures, respectively.

 Fortunately, there is a cost effective solution to address the problem, known as green infrastructure.
 Green infrastructure is a network of decentralized stormwater management practices, such as rain gardens, green roofs, trees, rain gardens and permeable pavement, which can capture and infiltrate rain where it falls.
 Communities across the nation have begun to successfully utilize green infrastructure approaches to manage polluted runoff.